Vanishborn/intronomicon-db/README.md

 ## Background

 To facilitate intron splicing research in C. elegans (and potentially other model species in the future), having a comprehensive database detailing all possible product introns would be handy.
 This database houses all existing C. elegans experiments published and with RUN files submitted to the SRA database on NCBI.
-The database is supported by sqlite.
+The database is supported by SQLite.
 Users of this code can create the database following the steps in the [Usage](#usage) section.

 ## Schema